moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 data with exact ground truth.
-Interactive figures present the results, including an evaluation flaw that initially favoured the more complex method, the corrected comparison, the rejection of the diffusion component, and a dynamical test of the transport hypothesis.
+Interactive figures present the results, including an evaluation flaw that initially favoured the more complex method, the corrected comparison, the rejection of the diffusion component, and a dynamical test of the transport hypothesis — and then the constructive second half: the correction that standard transport models actually need is <em>measured</em>, turned into a working effective model, vindicated against an oracle, and optimized until it sits at its own information-theoretic bound.
 Every number comes from the experiment data in the repository (<code>research/cosmic-web/</code>).
 </div>

 ## The problem